 Garnish: Fresh mint stems and straws.

 Method: Cut straws so that they are approximately two inches taller than the serving glass.
-Add crushed ice until it is two-thirds full.
-Add the Bourbon and syrup, and stir for 10 to 20 seconds.
+Add crushed ice to until it is two thirds full.
+Add the bourbon and syrup, and stir for 10 to 20 seconds.
 Add more crushed ice and stir again until a thin layer of ice forms on the outside of the glass, then add more crushed ice so that it domes slightly over the rim of the glass.

 Finding the Relevance

 The obvious relevance of the Mint Julep when it comes to 21st-century cocktails is the use of fresh mint in some of today’s most popular cocktails, but the nuance that sometimes gets overlooked is that this cocktail was one of the first to call for an aromatic garnish.

 How are current cocktails and drinking trends influenced by the Mint Julep?

 The Mojito and the Southside Cocktail must be considered to be direct descendants of the Mint Julep, simply because they both employ mint, but the Pisco Sour can also be said to have connections to the Julep since it's one of the few drinks that calls for an aromatic cocktail garnish.

 Here's a modern cocktail that has the Julep in its soul.
 It was created by David Nepove when he worked at Enrico's bar in San Francisco.